ernanhughes/aitext/notebooks/shakespeare.md

 ---

-### Step 2: Connect to PostgreSQL and create tables
+### 📝Step 2: Connect to PostgreSQL and create tables

 ```python
 import os